bitcoin/bitcoin/doc/translation_strings_policy.md

 ### Avoid HTML in translation strings

 There have been difficulties with the use of HTML in translation strings; translators should not be able to accidentally affect the formatting of messages.
-This may sometimes be at conflict with the recommendation in the previous section.
+This may sometimes be in conflict with the recommendation in the previous section.

 ### Plurals